Medically reviewed by Drugs.com. Last updated on Feb 8, 2023.

-The use of higher doses than those specified is not recommended.
+Pentostatin should be administered under the supervision of a physician qualified and experienced in the use of cancer chemotherapeutic agents.
+The use of doses higher than those specified is not recommended.
 Dose-limiting severe renal, liver, pulmonary, and CNS toxicities occurred in Phase 1 studies that used pentostatin at higher doses (20 to 50 mg/m(2) in divided doses over 5 days) than recommended.
 In a clinical investigation in patients with refractory chronic lymphocytic leukemia using pentostatin at the recommended dose in combination with fludarabine phosphate, 4 of 6 patients entered in the study had severe or fatal pulmonary toxicity.
 The use of pentostatin in combination with fludarabine phosphate is not recommended .

 Pentostatin belongs to the group of medicines called antimetabolites.
 It is used to treat a type of cancer of the white blood cells called hairy cell leukemia.
 This medicine may be used in patients with hairy cell leukemia who have already been treated with other medicines (e.g., alpha-interferon) that did not work well.